Humanities Tennessee presents to Tennessee's young people four programs that promote and nurture the love of reading and writing.

-The Tennessee Young Writers' Workshop provides students who have completed grades 7–12 the opportunity to explore their interest in writing and devote time to the development of their writing skills with accomplished authors in a supportive environment.
-The TYWW is residential and takes place on a college campus during one full week in July.
-Learn more about the TYWW here...
+Both workshops provide students an excellent opportunity to explore their interest in creative writing and to devote time to the development of their writing skills with accomplished authors in a supportive environment.
+Both workshops are 7-day residential programs and take place on a college campus in the summer.

 Letters About Literature

 The Letters About Literature (LAL) contest encourages students in grades 4–12 think critically and read and write reflectively.
 Participants are asked to write a letter to the author of a fiction or nonfiction book, a short story, poem, essay or speech (sorry, no song lyrics) they have read and about which he or she has strong feelings.
 Explore those feelings and why you reacted the way you did during or after reading and write about it.
 Read more...

 Student Reader Days

 Student Reader Day events bring young readers and writers together with the goal of offering good literature, critical thinking, and discussion opportunities to elementary, middle, and high school classrooms across the state.
 Authors are sent to schools, free of charge, for unique presentations and to encourage connections between reader and author.
 Read more..

 News / Announcements

 There are no news or announcements to show.